Petroklos/Warframe-Damage-System-Reverse-Engineer-and-Dynamic-Damage-Reduction/README.md

 The "Damage Compressor" is inspired by Audio Compressors and this article on NovaRO's Dynamic Damage Adjustment https://www.novaragnarok.com/wiki/Dynamic_Damage_Adjustment

-Everything is based on data from the Warframe Wiki, except for the Attenuation formula, which is taken from
+Everything else is based on data taken from the Warframe Wiki.

 # What it do?